 Q: I attend ACC in the morning.
 May I run in the mornings?

 A: Yes!
 We have it worked out with that students attending ACC may be released to run if the required paper work has been filled out.
-Please talk to Mrs. Smith.
+Please talk to the Ms. Stacy.

-Q: I love to see Ms. Davis and Ms. Holden on the playground with us in the morning.
+Q: I love to see Ms. Davis, Ms. Holden and Mrs. Ratke on the playground with us in the morning.
 (Not actually a question)

 A: So do we!
-We are so excited that they join us in the morning.
-They are awesome!!
+We are so excited when they join us in the morning.
+They are our awesome teacher coaches!!
 We really love seeing family members out on the course as well.